Decoding Atomosophobia – The Fear of Atomic Explosions

 How Do You Deal with Atomosophobia?

-But in serious conditions, the person can’t deal with the fear and may want to run far away from crowded cities.
-Until it is mild, it is rather harmless.
-But for people who suffer the severe extent of it, it could change their lives and of those around them.
+But in serious conditions, the person is unable to deal with the fear and may want to run far away from crowded cities.
+If the fear is mild, it’s rather harmless.
+But for those who suffer the severe extent of it, it could change their lives.

-Dealing with atomosophobia (if it is even detected in the first place) isn’t possible.
-The fear could cause the person to make some life-altering decisions.
-The best solution is to first diagnose and then seek professional help for atomosophobia.
+When dealing with atomosophobia, you may feel that you are no longer in control of your life.
+The fear may cause you to make life-altering decisions.
+The best solution is to first diagnose and then seek treatment for atomosophobia.

 Mindfulness exercises involve you bringing your attention back to the present.
 This can be practiced regularly or whenever you notice yourself reacting to a trigger.
 It helps you to reign in your thoughts and look at the situation with a clear mind.